Skip to main content

 .

-In the video in Figure 9.20 we recap the definitions above and give an overview over the remainder of the section.
+In the video in Figure 9.20 we recall the definitions above and give an overview over the remainder of the section.

 Figure 9.20.
 Infinite Sets by Matt Farmer and Stephen Steward